 Brick Joke: In true Adams spirit, an incidental anecdote proves vital to saving the universe.
 Similarly, the bowl of petunias back in the first book.

 Bunny-Ears Lawyer: Judiciary Pag, LIVR (Learned, Impartial and Very Relaxed), is an obvious cad, but because he has the finest legal mind in history he more or less gets away with calling two grillion fatalities "a whole lot of stiffs".

 Cerebus Retcon: That funny incident about the bowl of petunias in the first book is a lot less funny when the reason behind it is explained here.

 Chekhov's Armoury: In the first few chapters alone, Arthur's rabbitskin bag, a Chesterfield sofa, a cricket ball, the Ashes, and a man with a weak heart condition appear.
 All of them will reappear later, with greater significance.

-Cosmic Plaything: Agrajag, a being who is repeatedly reincarnated and then killed by Arthur Dent.
+Cosmic Plaything: Agrajag, a being who is repeatedly reincarnated by whatever forces are behind such things, only to have every single lifetime - oyster, bowl of petunias, flea, innocent bystander - wiped out by Arthur Dent.
 Agrajag is driven mad by his own repeated murders.

 The Darkness Gazes Back: Arthur Dent finds himself in a completely dark cave.
 He turns around several times, convinced that something may be behind him, and the third or so time he sees the compound eyes of a giant fly staring back at him.